m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ## Mutexes
 ![](https://assets.omscs.io/notes/E4DBE552-3589-4160-88E0-257EC1B5D20A.png)

-Many steps required to add an element to the list.
+Many steps are required to add an element to the list.
 Think about two threads - A and B - trying to insert elements into the list.
 Here is a problematic scenario that can occur.

 1. Thread A reads `list` and `list.p_next`
 2. Thread B reads `list` and `list.p_next`